affinitydb/doc/features.md

  * object and schema versioning, with support for concurrent schema versions at run-time
  * multi-node scalability with full ACID on few nodes and relaxed ACID on infinite nodes
  * path indexing (for improved efficiency of path expression evaluation)
- * reasoning, inductive inferences, data mining
+ * probabilistic graph modeling, data mining
  * XQuery and other interfaces